mukul-rathi/old-personal-website/_posts/2018-08-30-Backpropagation.md

 Again as a sanity check: the right-hand-side multiplies a $$n_{l-1}$$ x $$n_l$$ matrix with a $$n_l$$ x $$m$$ matrix, giving a $$n_{l-1}$$ x $$m$$ matrix - so the dimensions do match.

 Now having looked at the general layer case, let's look at the final layer of the network.
-Potential final layer activations are:
+Some potential final layer activations are:
 * no activation - for a regression task
 * sigmoid - for binary classification
 * softmax - for multi-class classification